UNESCO World Water Assessment Programme: United Nations World Water Development Report (UN WWDR)

-The UN-Water's flagship report on water and sanitation issues, launched each year the 22 March on the UN World Water Day.
-Since 2014, the World Water Development Report (WWDR) has been an annual, thematic publication, focusing each year on a different strategic issue.
+The WWDR is an annual thematic report that assesses global freshwater resources and water management challenges.
+It is launched each year the 22 March on the UN World Water Day.
+Since 2014, the World Water Development Report (WWDR) has been an annual, thematic publication, focusing each year on a different strategic issue, such as groundwater, climate change, or water governance.
 Prior to 2014, the reports were produced every three years and took a comprehensive approach.

 WWAP coordinates with all UN agencies and international academic institutions to prepare the report, which each year focuses on a different aspect of water resources.
 The report provides policy recommendations to decision-makers by offering the most updated knowledge available, in-depth analyses, and best practices.

+The report is widely used as a reference in global water policy research and SDG 6 monitoring frameworks.

+Independent evaluations highlight that the WWDR contributes to data harmonization in global water governance, although it is often complemented by World Bank and OECD datasets.